umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/member/group/index.md

 ## Get by name

-Get a specific member group by its name.
+Get a specific Member Group by its name.

 **URL**: `/member/group/{name}`